 Along Highway 101 on the way from Santa Barbara to Solvang, stop in early summer to pick your own blueberries at Restoration Oaks Ranch.
 It takes about an hour and kids love it!

-For a more hip town nearby check out Los Olivos, where San Franciscans come down to hop from wine room to cafe to wine room.
-Also nice is Santa Ynez town with its wild west buildings and dining on the beautiful balcony at Vineyard House Restaurant.
+For a tiny, hip town nearby check out Los Olivos, where San Franciscans come down to hop from wine room to cafe to wine room.
+Also nice is Santa Ynez town with its Wild West buildings and dining on the beautiful balcony at Vineyard House Restaurant.

 Less than an hour away is Lompoc.
-The town itself is a dowdy but the commercial flower fields have rows of sweet peas and marigolds in early June and the drive on open road to Surf Beach is a joy.
-The best thing about Lompoc is La Purisima Mission, which is great for kids because of the furnished rooms showing what life was like at the missions.
+The town itself is dowdy but the commercial flower fields have rows of sweet peas and marigolds in early June and the drive on open road to Surf Beach is a joy.
+The best thing about Lompoc is salmon-pink La Purisima Mission, which is great for kids because of large modern visitor center and the furnished rooms showing what life was like at the missions.

 From Highway 101, exit at Highway 246 and head east along Highway 246 into Solvang town.
 It's a 40 minute drive from Santa Barbara.